rsu-client/rsu-client/README.md

 If you want to contribute to the project you can do that in several ways.
 Either do a pull request and contribute through that (make sure you only commit to the development branch!)

-Or you can send a message with the code on youtube to [RSCommunityTech](http://www.youtube.com/user/RSCommunityTech).
 If you contribute code you can also get your name or nickname in the contributors list below (if you want)

 Developers, Contributors and people that have helped the project